coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

     <div>

-    When two spells at the end of a list are separated by "or," one of those spells is required in addition to every other spell mentioned prior to the last two.
+    When two spells at the end of a list are separated by “or,” one of those spells is required in addition to every other spell mentioned prior to the last two.

     </div>

--   Market Price: This gold piece value, given following the word "Price," represents the price someone should expect to pay to buy the item.
+-   Market Price: This gold piece value, given following the word “Price,” represents the price someone should expect to pay to buy the item.
 The market price for an item that can be constructed with an item creation feat is usually equal to the base price plus the price for any components (material or XP).